Angkor Wat Part 1: The sacred citadel of the god kings

 At the Bayon Temple, ancient inscriptions reveal that the temple was called the "Jayagiri".
 In Sanskrit, "jaya" means "victory" and "giri" means "mountain", thus "Victory Mountain".
 After the period of French occupation, the temple was called “Banyan Temple” and through mispronunciation, the name “Bayon” stayed till today.

 Although 37 stone towers now still stand, this number used to be 54 in its heyday.
 It is believed that they carry a total of 216 colossal faces.

-Hancock believes that the number 54 has to be more that just a mere coincidence, just as there are 54 statues on each side of the five bridges leading to Angkor Thom.
-He stresses that the bridges are more than a structure lined with exotic statues to tell a tale, believing that they are a colossal 3-dimentional model of procession as well.
+Hancock believes that the number 54 has to be more than just a mere coincidence, just as there are 54 statues on each side of the five bridges leading to Angkor Thom.
+He stresses that the bridges are more than a structure lined with exotic statues to tell a tale, believing that they are a colossal 3-dimensional model of the procession as well.

 We took our time to explore the enigmatic Bayon Temple.
 It is surrounded by two long walls bearing exquisite bas-reliefs depicting historical events and scenes from the everyday life of the Angkorian empire.

 Click here for Angkor Wat Part 2: The sacred citadel of the god-kings

 Written and photographed by Adrian Cheah © All rights reserved